-However, he expressed reservations at the idea that there’s a 100 percent clear understanding of the NFT market, even considering the recent surge.
+However, he expressed reservations at the idea that there’s a 100 percent clear understanding of the NFT market.

 “I’m not sure that everyone who was suddenly really interested in NFTs really understood what they were getting into and what the NFTs represented,” he said.

 The expert thinks NFTs will play a greater role in the entire blockchain market.
 “Do we think that NFTs are here to stay, and they’re going to be a valid medium for value exchange?
 Absolutely.
 I think they’re just going to get a little bit more business as usual, a little bit more mundane, a little bit more boring, but a lot more essential,” Sinha said.

 Arry Yu, chair of the Washington Technology Industry Association Cascadia Blockchain Council and managing director of Yellow Umbrella Ventures, told Forbes there’s still a lot people don’t know about the investment proposition of NFTs.